zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic04.md

 3. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

+4. If IPv4 is disabled then do:
+   1. Extract all name servers with IPv4 address from *Name Server IP*.
+   2. If the set of IPv4 name serververs is non-empty then output *[B04_IPV4_DISABLED]* with the set of IPv4 name servers.

+5. If IPv6 is disabled then do:
+   1. Extract all name servers with IPv6 address from *Name Server IP*.
+   2. If the set of IPv6 name serververs is non-empty then output *[B04_IPV6_DISABLED]* with the set of IPv6 name servers.

-4. For each name server in *Name Server IP* do:
+6. For each name server in *Name Server IP* do:

    1. Send *SOA Query UDP* and *NS Query UDP* to the name server and collect the [DNS Responses][DNS Response].